 From Sublime to Ridiculous Ways to Ring in the New Year

 In addition to Pensacola, other destinations have their own interpretation of Times Square’s Ball Drop which ranges from the sublime to the ridiculous.
 For New Yorkers, the Times Square New Year’s Eve Ball is actually a 12-foot geodesic sphere weighing 11,875 pounds.
 It’s covered in 2,668 Waterford crystals and powered by 32,256 LEDs which produce a stunning kaleidoscope effect.

-Residents in Mobile, Alabama await the annual countdown with a tradition that began in 2008.
-The “MoonPie Over Mobile” is a 600-pound, illuminated MoonPie that will descend from a 34-story building to signal the start of 2018.
+Residents in Mobile, Alabama await the annual countdown with a tradition that began more than a decade ago.
+The “MoonPie Over Mobile” is a 600-pound, illuminated MoonPie that will descend from a 34-story building to signal the start of the new year.
 Watch for laser lights illuminating downtown, and the official cutting of a moonpie, the favored treat of the Mardi Gras season that this town has adopted as its symbol.
-Chattanooga Bakery, owners of the commercial MoonPie company, bake the world’s largest edible one each year for the crowd of 60,000 who are waiting to share a bite.
+Chattanooga Bakery, owners of the commercial MoonPie company, bake the world’s largest edible one each year for the crowd of 50,000 who are waiting to share a bite.
 Children’s activities are scheduled before 8pm.